raghavk92/Kontroller/README.md

 Me & Dima Rostopira(https://github.com/rostopira/) are the collaborators on this project.

-To connect other devices with your app you need to open the app on your phone and connect to your device via bluetooth .
+To connect other devices with your app you need to open the app on your phone and connect to your device via bluetooth

-Please report an bugs you may have on your devices.
+Please report any bugs you may have on your devices.
 If anyone is willing to contribute....they are welcome.

 <a href='https://play.google.com/store/apps/details?id=com.github.roarappstudio.btkontroller&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png'/></a>

+Many device manufacturers have disabled the Bluetooth HID device profile on their devices.
+You would have to ask your device manufacturers to enable it.
+You can check with this app {[Bluetooth HID Device Profile Compatibility Checker](https://play.google.com/store/apps/details?id=com.rkaneapplabs.bluetooth_hid.bluetoothproxy)} if the Bluetooth HID device profile is disabled for you or not.

+For OnePlus users- you can upvote this [Idea](https://forums.oneplus.com/threads/converting-one-plus-devices-into-a-bluetooth-controller-mouse-keyboard-etc.1192272/) in the community forums after login(This may help in bringing the issue into notice to One Plus)